-Low vitamin B12 signs differ so greatly from the established symptoms of vitamin B12 deficiency that many people with severe nerve problems from low vitamin B12 levels go untreated because their red blood cells show no signs of classic deficiency.
+Many people with severe nerve problems from low vitamin B12 levels go untreated only because their red blood cells don’t show “classic” signs of deficiency.

-Not surprisingly, I prefer, “low vitamin B12 signs” to “symptoms of vitamin B12 deficiency”.
+Not surprisingly, I prefer, “low vitamin B12 signs” to “symptoms of vitamin B12 deficiency” because the latter is most commonly associated with large red blood cells.

-Vitamin B12 and fingernails can be your roadmap to health because the wide range and confusing variety of low vitamin B12 signs are simplified on your fingernails.
+Vitamin B12 and fingernails is a roadmap to health because the wide range and confusing variety of low vitamin B12 signs are simplified on your fingernails.
 For instance, if your fingernails have ridges or are losing their moons these simple signs show low vitamin B12 levels.

 Neurological low vitamin B12 signs